Motherload On the Mother Road

 In its heyday, from the early 1900s to the 1940s, Oatman and the nearby town of Gold Road were the largest producers of gold in Arizona.

-Prospector Johnny Moss first mined the area for Gold in the 1860's, staking claims to two mines, one named Moss, the other Oatman, after Olive Oatman who was kidnapped by Apaches, sold to Mojave Indians and released after five years near the current town site in 1855.
+Prospector Johnny Moss first mined the area for Gold in the 1860s, staking claims to two mines, one named Moss and the other Oatman, after Olive Oatman, who was kidnapped by Apaches, sold to Mojave Indians and released after five years near the current town site in 1855.

 When Route 66 was first built in the 1920s, several supporters worked to have the road parallel the railroad through Yucca, where its supporters lived.
 However, Oatman was at its peak as a mining community and had more clout.
 So, even though it made the drive more difficult on those old Model-T’s, the road took the hazardous journey up Sitgreaves pass and bypassed Yucca.

-In 1921, a fire burned much of Oatman,, but the town was rebuilt.
-Just three years later the main mining company, United Eastern Mines, shut down operations for good.
-But with the birth of Route 66, and other smaller mining operations, Oatman hanged on, catering to the many travelers along the new highway.
+In 1921, a fire burned much of Oatman, but the town was rebuilt.
+Just three years later, the main mining company, United Eastern Mines, shut down operations for good.
+But with the birth of Route 66 and other smaller mining operations, Oatman hung on, catering to the many travelers along the new highway.

 Route 66 was changed to make an easier route south of the mountain passes in 1953.
 By this time, Oatman no longer held the clout that it had earlier when the Mother Road was first implemented.
 It didn't take long for Oatman to be reduced practically to a ghost town, as mining operations had already ceased by 1941.

-Coming up in our Photo Blogs, 0ur next primary destination was Death Valley, then we headed down to take a quick look at the Salton Sea, with views of Joshua Tree National Park and Box Canyon along the way.
+Coming up in our Photo Blog, our next primary destination was Death Valley; then we headed down to take a quick look at the Salton Sea, with views of Joshua Tree National Park and Box Canyon along the way.

 About the RV Parks we stayed at during this portion of our Journey: